smplrspace/docs/docs/api-reference/space/data-layers.md

 - `data` is an array of objects (refered to as data elements) to be rendered.
 Each object **must** have a `furnitureId` value mapping to the unique identifier(s) of one or more furniture in the floor plan and can contain any additional custom data used for rendering options.
 - `color` - _optional_ - defines the displayed color of the furniture.
 It can be defined as a hexadecimal string like "#3a3c3c" for all elements or per element with a function that takes each element as argument and returns the hexadecimal color string for that element. _Default value: "#2393d4"_

-The [office booking](/examples/office-booking) example provides a simple implementation of a furniture data layer.
+The [space booking](/examples/space-booking) example provides a simple implementation of a furniture data layer.